Distributions and Euler systems for the general linear group: A -site for a connected locally noetherian scheme over a scheme

-Let $g: T \to S$ be a morphism of schemes and let $X$ be an object of $\SCH_T$.
-Then it follows from Proposition \ref{prop:hyp_wh} that we have an injective, continuous homomorphism $g_* : M_{T,X} \to M_{S,X}$ of topological monoids whose restriction to $\pi_1(X)$ gives the identity morphism on $\pi_1(X)$.
+Let $g\colon T \to S$ be a morphism of schemes and let $X$ be an object of $\SCH_T$.
+Then it follows from Proposition \ref{prop:hyp_wh} that we have an injective, continuous homomorphism $g_* \colon M_{T,X} \to M_{S,X}$ of topological monoids whose restriction to $\pi_1(X)$ gives the identity morphism on $\pi_1(X)$.

-Below we study the image of the homomorphism $g_* : M_{T,X} \to M_{S,X}$ when both $S$ and $T$ are spectra of fields.
+Below we study the image of the homomorphism $g_* \colon M_{T,X} \to M_{S,X}$ when both $S$ and $T$ are spectra of fields.

-\begin{lem} Let $S$ be a locally noetherian scheme and $X$ a connected scheme that is of finite type over $S$.
+\begin{lem} Let $S$ be a locally noetherian scheme and $X$ a connected scheme which is of finite type over $S$.
 Then $X$ is an object of $\SCH_{S}$ and any object of $\SCH_{S,X}$ is of finite type over $S$. \end{lem}

 \begin{proof} It follows from Proposition 6.3.7 of \cite{EGAI} that $X$ is locally noetherian.
 Hence $X$ is an object of $\SCH_{S}$.
 To prove the second assertion, we may assume that $S$ is the spectrum of a noetherian ring $A$.
 Let $Y$ be an object of $\SCH_{S,X}$.
-Then there exists a scheme $Z$ over $S$ and finite \'etale morphisms $f:Z \to Y$ and $Z \to X$ over $S$.
+Then there exists a scheme $Z$ over $S$ and finite \'etale morphisms $f\colon Z \to Y$ and $Z \to X$ over $S$.
 Let us choose an affine open subscheme $U \subset Y$ and set $V = f^{-1}(U)$.
 Since $f$ is finite, $V$ is an affine open subscheme of $Z$.
 Since $Z$ is of finite type over $S$, it follows from Lemma 6.3.2.1 of \cite{EGAI} that for any $x \in V$, there exists an affine open neighborhood $V'$ of $x$ in $V$ such that $V'$ is of finite type over $S$.
 Since $V$ is quasi-compact, it follows that $V$ is of finite type over $S$.
 Set $V=\Spec C$.
 Then it follows from Proposition 6.3.3 of \cite{EGAI} that $C$ is a finitely generated $A$-algebra.
 Thus the claim follows from Proposition 7.8 of \cite{AtiMac}. \end{proof}

 \begin{lem} Let $k$ be a field, $X$ a scheme of finite type over $\Spec k$, and $a$ an element of $\Gamma(X,\cO_X)$.
 Suppose that there exists a subfield of the ring $\Gamma(X,\cO_X)$ that contains $a$.
 Then $a$ is algebraic over $k$. \end{lem}